How To Sew a Cardigan Using the Peyton Cocoon from Peek-A-Boo Patterns

 Step Two: Long Sleeves

 Long sleeve version– Grab the long sleeve pieces.
-Open up the cardigan with the right side facing up and match the widest part of the sleeve to the straight edge of the cardigan.
+Open up the cardigan with the right side facing up and match the widest part of the sleeve to the straight edge.
 With right sides together pin or clip the sleeves to the cardigan and sew together as pictured below.

 *For further details or pictures on the short sleeve view, please see the pattern instructions.